arondeparon/laravel-schedule-when/readme.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![Build Status][ico-travis]][link-travis]

-This Laravel package provides a command tells you the scheduler would do at a given moment in time.
+This Laravel package provides a command that tells you what the scheduler would do at a given moment in time.

 In some applications, the schedule can quickly grow to dozens of scheduled commands, making it harder and harder to see what the Scheduler will do a give moment in time.

 This command will help you to see what the Scheduler will or will not do so that you can stop guessing.

-## Installation and use
+## Installation and usage
 This package requires PHP 7.2 and Laravel 5.5 or higher.

 ## Getting started